AderonkeAdejare/hci-final-project/README.md

 Physical Constraints:
 Since we are using pelvic joint data in our project, the users need to be standing ~6 feet away from the display so that their pelvic joint is detected by the Kinect sensor.

+Brief description of the project and user tasks the installation addresses: this project is a music quiz in single player mode, where participants answer questions related to music, favorite computer science class, and other random questions.